liusolon/weatherhis/README.md

     ./weatherhis.sh cityname

 ## Install

-weatherhis nead install w3m and gnuplot
+Weatherhis nead install w3m and gnuplot

 For Ubuntu and Debin: